Frequency (TV series)

-Frequency is an American mystery science fiction drama television series that aired on The CW from October 5, 2016, to January 25, 2017.
+Frequency is an American mystery science fiction drama television series that aired on the CW from October 5, 2016, to January 25, 2017.
 Inspired by the 2000 film Frequency, the television series was developed by Jeremy Carver.
 The series was canceled on May 8, 2017; five days later, an epilogue to the series was released.

 Premise

-In 2016, NYPD Detective Raimy Sullivan discovers that she is able to speak to her deceased father Frank Sullivan in 1996 via his old ham radio.
+In 2016, New York City Police Department (NYPD) Detective Raimy Sullivan discovers that she is able to speak to her deceased father Frank Sullivan in 1996 via his old ham radio.
 Her attempts to save his life trigger the "butterfly effect", changing the present in unforeseen ways.
 To fix the damage, she must work with her father across time to solve a decades-old murder case.